nrkn/h5on/readme.md

 It was created as a thought experiment with two goals in mind:

-1. Traverse an object graph using jQuery
+1. Traverse a JavaScript object graph using jQuery (specifically, a JSON-serializable object)
-2. The notation itself should be human readable when rendered by a layout engine
+2. The notation itself is rendered by layout engines in a human readable format

-As this is a thought experiment, please realise that there are many alternative ways to traverse an object graph, many much saner than this one.
+As this is a thought experiment, please be aware that there are many alternative ways to traverse object graphs, and that for the most part they are much saner than this one.
+You have been warned!

-Despite that, you can do some interesting and powerful things with this approach.
+Despite that caveat, you can do some interesting and powerful things using this approach.

 ## Why would you want to traverse an object graph with jQuery?